This article may contain affiliate/compensated links. For full information, please see our full disclosure.

 I would recommend heading through Yorkshire.
 It’s a beautiful part of the country, and there plenty of things to do in York, and other places in the county!

 One place you shouldn’t miss out on is the Lake District, which is one of the most beautiful parts of the UK!
-The scenery is absolutely stunning, and on a good day, you should definitely hire a boat, and go out onto the lakes for a better perspective!
+The scenery is stunning, and on a good day, you should hire a boat, and go out onto the lakes for a better perspective!

 Going into Scotland, you should try and see as much of this beautiful land as you can, before you reach Edinburgh.
 Particularly interesting places to visit are Ayrshire and Dumfries.